 - The goals set forth in Step One will be maintained.

 Common areas will remain closed, including lounges and break rooms.
 Individuals must still remain six feet apart.
-If they are unable to maintain a six-foot distance, they must wear protective face coverings, whether they are indoors or outdoors.
+Individuals must wear their face covering at all times indoors with the only exception being a fixed wall room with a closed door.
 Employees who work in cubicles or other shared working spaces will begin a staggered work schedule.

 The J. R. Van Pelt and John and Ruanne Opie Library will reopen with limited occupancy, services, and hours.
 Computer labs may begin reopening.
 No official group events will be allowed during this time and the Rozsa Center for the Performing Arts will remain closed.
 Some structured tours for prospective students may resume.
 The Student Development Complex may begin reopening with appropriate social distancing and hygiene measures if allowed by applicable guidance.